belzecue/BimDav_godot-rollback-netcode/README.md

 The `SyncManager` singleton is the core of this addon, and one of the primary ways that your game will interact with the addon.
-(The other primary way is via psuedo-virtual methods that you'll implement on your nodes - see the section called "Psuedo-virtual methods" below for more information.)
+(The other primary way is via virtual methods that you'll implement in scripts on your nodes - see the section called "Virtual methods" below for more information.)

 #### Properties: ####